cupofpython/cupofpython/README.md

 # print("Hello world!")
-I am Sam Morris, a Senior Solutions Architect at GitLab.
+I am Sam Morris, a Senior Solutions Architect at Docker.
 I am passionate about optimizing business solutions and customer success.
-I was previously a Technical Account Manager (TAM) and Customer Success Manager (CSM) at GitLab.
+I was previously a Technical Account Manager (TAM) and Customer Success Manager (CSM) at GitLab, then a Solutions Architect (technical pre-sales) at GitLab.

 ## About Me
 Born and raised in Orlando Florida, I grew up riding rollercoasters and "taking long walks on the beach."
 I studied computer science && technical communication at the University of Central Florida and worked in software development at Amazon Alexa and software quality at Lockheed Martin  before I came to GitLab seeking a fast-paced, remote tech job.
+I joined the Docker team in February 2025 and am excited to dive into containers!
+Now I spend my time outside of work studying for my MS in Computer Science online at Georgia Tech.
 I am a Slytherin :snake:, a horror film fan :ghost:, and a coffee enthusiast :coffee:.
 My weapon of choice is a good Python library and the VS Code or PyCharm IDE.
-I love learning new things every day and serving others -- it's the best part of my job! :fox:
+I love learning new things every day and serving others -- it's the best part of my job! 🐳

 My hobbies include:
 - Coding :computer: